• Skip to main content

 Overview

-• Fractures of the radius and ulna shaft require careful surgical exposure to achieve accurate reduction and fixation.
+Fractures of the radius and ulna shafts require precise surgical exposure to achieve anatomical reduction and stable fixation.

 Approach to the Ulna Shaft